simon-wolf/blog/_posts/2025-03-26-counting-the-cost.md

 ## Extracting The Data Elements

-Within each record we want to work with fields 2, 3, and 4 (1 and 5 are the empty 'outer' ones).
+Within each record I want to work with fields 2, 3, and 4 (1 and 5 are the empty 'outer' ones).

 Because of the way Markdown tables are defined, each field value has spaces around it: